OpenEstate/OpenEstate-PHP-Wrapper-WordPress/src/readme.txt

 == Changelog ==

 = 0.3.0 =
-* Make use of the [WordPress Shortcode API](http://codex.wordpress.org/Shortcode_API) in order to fix a compatibility issue with WordPress 4.0.1.
+* Bugfix: Make use of the [WordPress Shortcode API](http://codex.wordpress.org/Shortcode_API) in order to fix a compatibility issue with WordPress 4.0.1.
+* Bugfix: Don't shutdown the whole website, if the plugin is improperly configured.

 = 0.2.7 =
 * Fixed possible PHP notice message